-- other energy market stakeholders such as generators and customers, to the extent that they use the forecasts. - Improved demand forecasts may also lead to more informed revenue determinations by the Australian Energy Regulator (AER) which may make use of the forecasts. - It is appropriate that AEMO develops the demand forecasts given that they inform its NTNDP.
+- Improvements to AEMO's long term demand forecasts may lead to improved transmission network planning forecasts by AEMO and potentially more efficient investment and operation of electricity services by network service providers and other energy market stakeholders such as generators and customers, to the extent that they use the forecasts.
+Improved demand forecasts may also lead to more informed revenue determinations by the Australian Energy Regulator (AER) which may make use of the forecasts.
+Ultimately, these potential outcomes may result in prices for electricity consumers being lower than what they would have been. - It is appropriate that AEMO develops the demand forecasts given that they inform its NTNDP.
 NSPs and the AER can continue to develop their own forecasts. - As NSPs are currently providing AEMO with connection point information there is not expected to be a significant increase in administrative burden associated with explicitly allowing AEMO to prepare these forecasts as an NTP function. - As connection point demand forecasts, developed from the "bottom up", will inform and help improve AEMO's regional level forecasts, developed from the "top down", the NER should also explicitly identify the preparation of regional level demand forecasts as an NTP function for AEMO.
 The regional level forecasts will also inform the connection point level forecasts.

-The Commission is also satisfied that the draft more preferable rule will, or is likely to, better contribute to the NEO, compared to the proposed rule, because:
+The Commission is also satisfied that the more preferable rule will, or is likely to, better contribute to the NEO, compared to the proposed rule, because:

-- Requiring AEMO to publish the information it uses to prepare the demand forecasts will provide transparency as to how AEMO calculates its demand forecasts.
-This may provide greater confidence in AEMO's demand forecasts which, in turn may make it more likely that the draft more preferable rule will lead to better investment and operation of electricity services by NSPs and other energy market stakeholders.
+- Requiring AEMO to publish sufficient information used to prepare the demand forecasts to enable an understanding of how the forecasts were developed will provide transparency as to how AEMO calculates its demand forecasts.30 This may provide greater confidence in AEMO's demand forecasts which, in turn may make it more likely that the more preferable rule will lead to better investment and operation of electricity services by NSPs and other energy market stakeholders.
 It may also give NSPs and other energy market stakeholders access to new information and enable them to develop their own forecasts should they wish to do so. - No explicit provisions in the NER are necessary to enable AEMO to consult with the AER about the development of the forecasts or to require AEMO to provide the forecasts to the AER upon the AER's request. - Similarly, it is not necessary to supplement AEMO's information gathering powers in the NEL with an obligation in the NER for network service providers to provide assistance to AEMO.